ottobonilla95/react-admin-app/README.md

 ## Demo
 To see the full demo click here [Here](http://128.199.43.48/adminwebapp/user/login).

+### Tutorial
+Log In with the superAdmin user.

+#### username:
+otto
+#### password:
+121212

+With the superAdmin user you can create companies and their users.

+Steps:

+1. Create your company and at least one user.
+2. Login with the user you just have created.
+3. Admin customers, products, agent, tasks with your user.

 ## BackEnd API
 The backend was build in python flask.